 - a.
 Purchase lunch

 - b.
 Print

 - c.
 Make copies

 - d.
 Visit the nurse

 - e.
 Sign in late (tardy)

 - f.
 Sign in for PE medical

-Students may also be required to use their I.D. cards to use the Media Center or enter a restroom.
+- g.
+Use the Media Center

+- h.
+Use the Restroom

 The ID card must also be presented at school events when a ticket is needed in order to receive the student rate.

-A lost or defaced cards may be replaced for a replacement fee of \$5.00.
+A lost or defaced card MUST be replaced for a replacement fee of \$10.00.
+Students will only be issued a temporary card a maximum for the purchase of lunch before being required to buy a new one.
+Students seeking a temporary card must visit the main office.

-P. Physical Education
+O. Physical Education

 Students will be required to dress appropriately for Physical Education classes.
 Required attire is as follows: sneakers, t-shirts, and athletic shorts.

 Any students not properly attired will not be able to participate and will have their grades adjusted for the day.
 Each student is assigned a combination locker in the locker room.
 Report any problems with your locker to your gym teacher.
 DHS is not responsible for lost/stolen property.

-Q. Physical Examinations
+P. Physical Examinations

 Parents/guardians are encouraged to obtain physical examinations for their child at least once during their high school years.
-Physical examinations a. should be done at the student's medical home, which is defined as a healthcare provider and that provider's practice site chosen by the student's parent/guardian for the provision of healthcare.
+Physical examinations should be done at the student's medical home, which is defined as a healthcare provider and that provider's practice site chosen by the student's parent/guardian for the provision of healthcare.
 See the Athletic Handbook for more specifics concerning physical exams and participation in athletics.

-R. School Bus Rules & Regulations

-Students who ride our school buses to and from school are to abide by the following rules and regulations:
+Q. School Bus Rules & Regulations Students who ride our school buses to and from school are to abide by the following rules and regulations:

 - a.
-Follow the driver's directions the first time they are given. - Keep all parts of your body as well as objects such as books, paper, etc. inside the bus. - c.
+Follow the driver's directions the first time they are given. - b.
+Keep all parts of your body as well as objects such as books, paper, etc. inside the bus. - c.
 No eating, drinking, vaping or smoking on the bus. - d.
 No loud talking, screaming, shoving, or fighting at any time. - e.
 Obscene or abusive language will not be tolerated.

 Failure to obey these rules and regulations may result in loss of your bus privilege and/or other disciplinary action.
 Parents/guardians will be notified of all such incidents.
+The district has cameras on all buses to record any and all behaviors.
 Bus evacuation drills will be scheduled as required throughout the school year.

-S. Security Protocols
+R. Security Protocols

-Delran Township Board of Education has adopted and enacted policies in the area of security that ensures that plans, procedures, and mechanisms are consistent with the provisions of N.J.A.C.
-6A:16-5.1 and the format and content established by the Domestic Security Preparedness Task Force, pursuant to N.J.S.A.
+Delran Township Board of Education has adopted and enacted policies in the area of security that ensure that plans, procedures, and mechanisms are consistent with the provisions of N.J.A.C.
+6A:16- 5.1 and the format and content established by the Domestic Security Preparedness Task Force, pursuant to N.J.S.A.
 App.
 A:9-64 et seq., and the Commissioner of Education.
 These plans are reviewed annually, updated as appropriate and communicated with students and staff members throughout each school year.
 Additionally, each year the district administration and Board of Education partner with the Delran Township Police Department to ensure that the Uniform State Memorandum of Agreement Between Education and Law Enforcement Officials, as approved by the New Jersey Department of Law & Public Safety and the New Jersey Department of Education, is followed and applied appropriately.

-T. Telephone Messages and Deliveries
+S. Telephone Messages and Deliveries